JoanitarNyanga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that prints Hello world to a standard output > README.md

-echo A script that prints Hello world to a standard output
+A script that prints Hello world to a standard output